MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/snprintf-s-snprintf-s-l-snwprintf-s-snwprintf-s-l.md

 > [!IMPORTANT]
 > Ensure that *format* is not a user-defined string.
+> Starting in Windows 10 version 2004 (build 19041), the `printf` family of functions prints exactly representable floating point numbers according to the IEEE 754 rules for rounding.
+In previous versions of Windows, exactly representable floating point numbers ending in '5' would always round up.
+IEEE 754 states that they must round to the closest even digit (also known as "Banker's Rounding").
+For example, both `printf("%1.0f", 1.5)` and `printf("%1.0f", 2.5)` should round to 2.
+Previously, 1.5 would round to 2 and 2.5 would round to 3.
+This change only affects exactly representable numbers.
+For example, 2.35 (which, when represented in memory, is closer to 2.35000000000000008) continues to round up to 2.4.
+Rounding done by these functions now also respects the floating point rounding mode set by [`fesetround`](fegetround-fesetround2.md).
+Previously, rounding always chose `FE_TONEAREST` behavior.
+This change only affects programs built using Visual Studio 2019 version 16.2 and later.
+To use the legacy floating point rounding behavior, link with ['legacy_stdio_float_rounding.obj`](../link-options.md).

 **_snwprintf_s** is a wide-character version of **_snprintf_s**; the pointer arguments to **_snwprintf_s** are wide-character strings.
 Detection of encoding errors in **_snwprintf_s** might differ from that in **_snprintf_s**. **_snwprintf_s**, like **swprintf_s**, writes output to a string rather than to a destination of type **FILE**.